utmhikari/start-fastapi/README.md

 ## Requirements

 - python 3.6+ (for static typing check)
-- pip3 install fastapi uvicorn
+- pip3 install -r ./requirements.txt (using venv is recommended)

 ## Structure

-- application: base apis for app modules (controllers, middlewares, services, etc)
+- application: base apis for app modules (controllers, middlewares, services, router, etc)
-- config: config files and scripts
+- config: config files (json)
 - controller: controller modules with router callbacks
 - middleware: middlewares
 - model: internal data models for typing check
 - service: service libraries
+- test: custom test scripts
 - main.py: server entry

-## First Steps
+## Tutorial

 ### Example

-the whole initial project is the example

-cd to root dir and run `python3 ./main.py` to start the server
+the whole initial project is the example, cd to root dir and run `./script/dev.sh` to start the server

-### Code Your First Project
+if you want to code your own logic then:

 - add controller routes in `config/router.py` and write corresponding callbacks in `./controller`
 - according to your controllers, write pylibs in `./service`
 - write models in `./model` for services and controllers to enhance the robustness of code